-In Memoriam - Theodore D. Hoffmann, Esq.

-The Trustees, and the Lawyers' Fund, lost a cherished friend and colleague in 2006.
-On February 3, former Trustee Theodore D. Hoffmann passed away at the age of 86.
-"Ted" served as a Trustee and the Fund's Vice-Chairman from 1990 to 2002.
-An attorney for 56 years, Ted was a former president of the Nassau County Bar Association and a proud World War II veteran and recipient of the Distinguished Flying Cross for service as an Air Force Pilot.
-The Fund was fortunate to have Ted's wise counsel and compassion for client protection during his 12 years of dedicated public service.
-Revenue of the Lawyers' Fund The biennial attorney registration fee required of every practicing attorney is the Fund's principal source of revenue.
+Revenue of the Lawyers' Fund

+The biennial attorney registration fee required of every practicing attorney is the Fund's principal source of revenue.
 Section 468-a of the Judiciary Law allots \$60 of each \$350 registration fee to the Lawyers' Fund.
 Since April 1, 1993, additional revenue from the biennial registration fee has been made available to the Fund.

 The Lawyers' Fund does not receive any revenue from the Interest on Lawyer Account (IOLA) program.
 The Fund also does not receive any tax dollars.

 Other sources of revenue for the Fund include restitution, interest, sanctions and contributions.
-Since 1982, the Fund has received \$120 million from attorney registration fees; \$10.9 million in restitution; \$4.8 million in interest income; \$2.6 million in judicial sanction revenue; and \$251,000 in contributions from lawyers and the public.
-The Fund's revenues are annually appropriated to the Board of Trustees by the State Legislature as one component of the Judiciary Budget. "...I would like to...thank you and your staff for the expeditious and professional handling of my claim.
-We appreciate everyone's effort on our behalf."
-Message from a Claimant, 2006.
+Since 1982, the Fund has received \$125 million from attorney registration fees; \$11.3 million in restitution; \$5.1 million in interest income; \$2.7 million in judicial sanction revenue; and \$274,000 in contributions from lawyers and the public.
+The Fund's revenues are annually appropriated to the Board of Trustees by the State Legislature as one component of the Judiciary Budget.

+Challenges for the Future

+The Trustees are proud of the many accomplishments by the Lawyers' Fund since its inception in 1982.
+The New York Fund is a leader in the field of client protection in the level of reimbursement provided to law clients.
+As an independent public trust with a steady and reliable source of revenue, the Fund is able to provide prompt and meaningful reimbursement while being responsive to the needs of law clients in the Empire State.